AdaCore/spark2014/lrm/source/introduction.rst

   further details.

-- |SPARK| shall support the development, analysis and verification of programs which are only partly within the |SPARK| language and other parts in another language, for instance, full Ada or C. |SPARK| compatible contracts at unit level will form the boundary interface between the |SPARK| and other parts of the program.
-Many systems are not written in a single programming language and when retrospectively analyzing pre-existing code it may well not all conform to the |SPARK| subset. *No further detail is given in the current draft of this document on mixing |SPARK| code with non-Ada code.*
+- |SPARK| shall support the development, analysis and verification of programs which are only partly within the |SPARK| language, with other parts in another language, for instance, full Ada or C. |SPARK| compatible contracts at unit level will form the boundary interface between the |SPARK| and other parts of the program.
+Many systems are not written in a single programming language and when retrospectively analyzing pre-existing code it may well not all conform to the |SPARK| subset. *No further detail is given in the current draft of this document on mixing SPARK 2014 code with non-Ada code.*

 .. todo::
    Complete detail on mixing |SPARK| with non-Ada code.